ircdocs/modern-irc/index.md

 The commands specified in steps 1-3 should be sent on connection.
 If the server supports [capability negotiation](#capability-negotiation) then registration will be suspended and the client can negotiate client capabilities (steps 4-6).
 If the server does not support capability negotiation then registration will continue immediately without steps 4-6.

-1. If the server supports capability negotiation, the [`CAP`](#cap-message) command suspends the registration process and immediately starts the [capability negotiation](#capability-negotiation) process. `CAP LS 302` means that the client supports [version `302`](http://ircv3.net/specs/core/capability-negotiation-3.2.html) of client capability negotiation.
+1. If the server supports capability negotiation, the {% command CAP %} command suspends the registration process and immediately starts the [capability negotiation](#capability-negotiation) process. `CAP LS 302` means that the client supports [version `302`](http://ircv3.net/specs/core/capability-negotiation-3.2.html) of client capability negotiation.
 The registration process is resumed when the client sends `CAP END` to the server.

-2. The [`PASS`](#pass-message) command is not required for the connection to be registered, but if included it MUST precede the latter of the NICK and USER commands.
+2. The {% command PASS %} command is not required for the connection to be registered, but if included it MUST precede the latter of the NICK and USER commands.

-3. The [`NICK`](#nick-message) and [`USER`](#user-message) commands are used to set the user's nickname, username and "real name".
-Unless the registration is suspended by a `CAP` negotiation, these commands will end the registration process.
+3. The {% command NICK %} and {% command USER %} commands are used to set the user's nickname, username and "real name".
+Unless the registration is suspended by a {% command CAP %} negotiation, these commands will end the registration process.

 4. The client should request advertised capabilities it wishes to enable here.